 Pelicans and Storks

-The first gallery shows pelicans that belong to the Pelecanidae family and storks to Ciconiidae, see Taxonomy note below.
+The first gallery shows pelican (Pelecanidae) and stork (Ciconiidae) families, see Taxonomy note below.
 More galleries show pelican and stork species roosting, flying, preening, drying-out together and other behaviours in fresh and saltwater habitats.

 Pelicans and Storks

 Pelican and Stork Notes

 Apart from three stork species, all others are ‘Red List (2019)’ assessed as ‘Least Concern’; the black-necked and painted storks are ‘Near Threatened’ and the milky stork ‘Endangered’.
 Images photographed in Australia, New Zealand, Singapore, and Galapagos.
 These species are amongst the largest waterbirds.

 There have been sightings of milky and painted storks in Singapore, mainly in the Sungei Buloh Wetland Reserve.
 Their status here is debatable as they could be either vagrant or escapee.
 The IUCN lists them as introduced to Singapore and raises concerns about milky and painted hybridisation.
 One of the distinguishing features of a painted stork is a pectoral band while milky storks have a black patch at the base of bill.
 So, the painted stork displayed in the gallery may be a hybrid.